Seeed-Studio/wiki-documents/docs/Contribution/Contributors/file_transfer_station/YOLOv8_custom_classification_reComputer_J4012/YOLOv8_custom_classification_model.md

      src="8_image.png" />
 </div>

-Next, select "Jupyter" if you're going to use a Jupyter Notebook or Terminal if your're planing on doing this in the terminal.
+Next, select *Jupyter* if you're going to use a Jupyter Notebook or *Terminal* if your're planing on doing this in the terminal.

 I've select Jupyter, to use this in a Jupyter notebook.
 Copy the code.
 <div align="center">